-- Improve patient experience through culturally competent health navigators and case managers, care coordination, and community clinical linkages including language services - Urgent care services that include expanded hours, availability to all populations, and mental health and substance use services

-2. Address potential barriers to care such as insurance, translation, navigation services, transportation,

-- Preventative care programs that offer services such as immunizations (including the flu vaccine), HIV testing, and exercise programs - 3.
-Dental services for preventive care and to address oral health issues such as carries and gum disease - 4.
-Onsite programs and mobile units that bring services to the community, including programs in senior housing complexes, school clinics, mobile screening, and mobile food distribution - Culturally competent programs for refugees, Native Americans, Latinos, Blacks, African Americans, LGBTQ individuals, non-citizens, and asylum seekers - 6.
+- Increase community knowledge with educational campaigns that promote available services within the community, clinics, and hospitals - Address potential barriers to care such as insurance, translation, navigation services, transportation, and potential impacts on immigration status - Improve patient experience through culturally competent health navigators and case managers, care coordination, and community clinical linkages including language services - Urgent care services that include expanded hours, availability to all populations, and mental health and substance use services - Preventative care programs that offer services such as immunizations (including the flu vaccine), HIV testing, and exercise programs - 3.
+Dental services for preventive care and to address oral health issues such as carries and gum disease - Onsite programs and mobile units that bring services to the community, including programs in senior housing complexes, school clinics, mobile screening, and mobile food distribution - Culturally competent programs for refugees, Native Americans, Latinos, Blacks, African Americans, LGBTQ individuals, non-citizens, and asylum seekers - 6.
 Programs for the youth, especially community centers and programs for young men and for homeless youth - Homeless services and discharge support, including mobile showers, more shelters, and further options for post-acute recuperative care - 8.
 Food insecurity navigation that includes reference guides for food system/service navigation of San Diego County, private, and non-profit organizations, and signage for healthy food options for CalFresh/ Supplemental Nutrition Assistance Program (SNAP) users at stores and restaurants - 1.
 Create universal and/or affordable health care - 2.
 Increase minimum wage - Fund policies: increase applications for federal funding and allow more time to prove a return on investment (ROI) for funding - 1.
 Form partnerships with community residents by engaging residents in advocacy - 2.
 Share and disseminate information and data back into the communities from where the data came from - Work with communities to adapt programs and interventions to the unique needs of minority groups (go beyond collective impact approach) - 4.
 More collaboration between social workers, law enforcement, and attorneys - 5.
 Warm hand-offs between agencies and organizations